Note: To read The Wishing Map from the beginning, click here.

 ⇔ ⇔ ⇔

 Dust from the wheel-scarred road coated their shoes, their lungs, their hopes.
 Gina’s exhilaration over her brilliant rescue had faded; now all she felt was dread.
 She looked at her brother, shuffling on, bearing a burden she couldn’t imagine.
-She thought of the impossible task that had sent them here, and resented everyone who’d played a role in it, Aloysia, the Prophets, Uol.
-We can’t do this!
+She thought of the impossible task that had sent them here, and resented everyone who’d played a role in it, Aunt Aloysia, the Prophets, Uol.
+Her mind screamed, We can’t do this!
 If this is our destiny—we don’t want it!

 And then she saw it.
 A huge rainbowwood tree lay fallen across the road.
 The path led directly under it, or rather into it, for right where it intersected with the tree, there was a door.
 There were windows on either side too, with curtains of living fern.
 About fifteen feet above was a chimney made from a broken limb.
 Smoke was curling out it.
 Soul-warming smoke.